Health Focus

 Myth 1: "Creatine will make me look bulky."
 False.
 Creatine does cause muscles to retain slightly more water inside muscle cells (intracellular, not subcutaneous).
 This gives muscles a firmer appearance without any increase in body fat.
 At maintenance doses (3–5g/day), no research shows meaningful weight gain in women.
 Some women gain 0.5–1 kg of water weight in the first week, which resolves.

-Myth 2: “Creatine is a steroid.”
+Myth 2: "Creatine is a steroid that will disrupt my hormones."
 False.
-Creatine is a naturally occurring compound found in red meat and synthesized by your own body every day.
-It has no hormonal activity.
+If you are wondering, "does creatine affect female hormones like estrogen or progesterone?", the answer is a definitive no. Creatine is a naturally occurring compound found in red meat and synthesized by your own body every day.
+It has no direct hormonal activity and will not throw off your endocrine system.
 It is not classified as a controlled substance by any US, Canadian, or UK regulatory agency.
 It is permitted by all major sports governing bodies (NCAA, IOC).

 Myth 3: "Women should cycle creatine on and off."
 Not supported by the data.
 Research shows no benefits to cycling creatine and no adverse effects from continuous use.
 The longest human safety studies show no issues with continuous supplementation for years.